The Criminal Trial Process

 - the question will elicit bad character evidence against the acccused (asking about a previous conviction may be ok, asking about the details is usually not)

-- the exhibit submitted by the crown was not first authenticated by the producer.
+- the exhibit submitted by the crown was not first authenticated

 - the document submitted is not the original, but a copy, violating the best evidence rule